 Based on the latest REN21 report, renewable energy had another record-breaking year in 2020, as installed power capacity grew more than 256 gigawatts (GW) – its largest increase ever.
 Despite this fast growth, green sources of energy are nowhere close to being the top choice for energy consumption as they account for around 11% of the global primary energy production and around one-quarter of the total electricity generators.

 In 2020, based on research made by the US Energy Information Administration, 19,8% of the US electricity generation was made by renewable sources.
 And we get it, it is growing vastly and steeply, but there is still a long way to run for it to be at the desired share.
-Check the following interactive map to see the change in her thereof electricity production from renewables since 1985.
+Check the following interactive map to see the change on she there of electricity production from renewables since 1985.

-In the past few years, more and more green sources of energy have been made available to consumers in the US.
-With the deregulation of the energy industry, you have the power to choose how you want your energy to be generated.
+In the past few years, more and more green sources of energy have been made available to consumers in the US, and with the deregulation of the energy industry, you have the power to choose how you want your energy to be generated.

 So now that you know more about the different green sources of energy, we encourage you to take control of it.
-At Power Choice Now, we want you to embrace your power and choose to have the best service for less money.
-Visit us now to find out more about energy deregulation and how you can benefit from it.
+At Power Choice Now, we want you to embrace your power, and to choose to have the best service for less money.
+Visit us nowto find out more about energy deregulation and how you can benefit from it.